TomShacham/shacks/README.md

 - uri in a type-safe router must end with a "/" so that we can ensure the type of the uri (see open questions)
 - open api spec doesn't support optional parameters
   - responses are optional, you don't have to add metadata to your routing if you don't want to!
-  - doesnt support components (i.e. no way to reference some shared object; just use a shared example object from tests)
+  - doesn't support components (i.e. no way to reference some shared object; just use a shared example object from tests)
   - no way to say a parameter is optional (in the routing api, if a query param is present then it's required)

 ## Open questions